sidcarter/hash-brownie/README.md

 # Build/Run Requirements

 * This docker image uses Python 3.6 (Alpine) and Redis 3.2.8 (Alpine), also tested with Python 2.7
-* The container restarts on-failure
+* The container is set to restart on-failure
+* By default, we have a max log file size of 100k and ensure we only keep 5 log files

 # Docker versions tested on
 ```